 Anatomic location of ventricular septal defects.
 (Reproduced, with permission, from Way LW [editor].
 Current Surgical Diagnosis & Treatment, 10th ed.
 Originally published by Appleton & Lange.
 Copyright © 1994 by The McGraw-Hill Companies, Inc.)

 The clinical features depend on the size of the defect and the presence or absence of RV outflow obstruction or increased PVR.
 Small shunts are associated with loud, harsh holosystolic murmurs in the left third and fourth interspaces along the sternum (see AUDIO 10–11).
 A systolic thrill is common.
 Larger shunts may create both LV and RV volume and pressure overload.
 If pulmonary hypertension occurs, high-pressure pulmonary valve regurgitation may result.
-Right heart failure may gradually become evident late in the course, and the shunt will begin to balance or reverse as RV and LV systolic pressures equalize with the advent of pulmonary hypertension. ...
+Right heart failure may gradually become evident late in the course, and the shunt will begin to balance or reverse as RV and LV systolic pressures equalize with the advent of pulmonary hypertension.
+Cyanosis from ...